Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

-Finally, in \autoref{fig:temp}b we compare the magnetic field dependence of the Hall viscosity at $\theta = 55^{\circ}$ to the field dependence of the thermal Hall effect measured with magnetic field purely along the $a$ axis.
-Both quantities begin to rise above 5 tesla and are peaked \textit{above} the critical field where long-range order is suppressed.
-As both the static spin susceptibility and inelastic neutron scattering show that the magnetic state becomes soft at $B_c$~\cite{doShortrangeQuasistaticOrder2018,balzFiniteFieldRegime2019}, this suggests that the phonon Hall viscosity originates from coupling between phonons and the spin degrees of freedom.
-Note that the thermal Hall effect in this field configuration---with $B||a$---is sensitive to many more viscosity tensor elements than the Faraday effect is: our measurement always probes $\eta_{xzyz}$, whereas $\kappa_{xy}$ for $B||a$ is sensitive to $\eta_{xzxy}$, $\eta_{xyxx}$, $\eta_{yzxx}$, $\eta_{yyyz}$ and $\eta_{yyxz}$.
-Thus, a direct quantitative comparison between these two quantities is not valid for this field orientation; the purpose of \autoref{fig:temp}b is to show that both quantities are sensitive to the proximity of the critical field where order is suppressed.
-Also note that, while crystal symmetry constrains $\kappa_{xy}$ to be zero when the magnetic field purely along $b$, the same symmetry argument does not require all viscosity components to vanish for this field orientation (this is discussed further in Dhakal \textit{et al.}~\cite{dhakalTheoryIntrinsicPhonon2025}).
+Finally, in \autoref{fig:temp}b we compare the magnetic field dependence of the Hall viscosity at $\theta = 55^{\circ}$ to the field dependence of the thermal Hall effect measured at a similar angle.
+Both quantities grow above 5 tesla and are peaked near the critical field where long-range order is suppressed.
+While a quantitative comparison between Hall viscosity and thermal Hall effect is not possible for this field orientation (thermal Hall is sensitive to 9 viscosity tensor components at this angle, whereas acoustic Faraday measures only 1), \autoref{fig:temp}b clearly shows that both quantities are sensitive to the proximity of the critical field where order is suppressed.
+It is worth noting that, while crystal symmetry constrains $\kappa_{xy}$ to be zero when the magnetic field purely along $b$, the same symmetry argument does not require all viscosity components to vanish for this field orientation (this is discussed further in Dhakal \textit{et al.}~\cite{dhakalTheoryIntrinsicPhonon2025}).